(Anticoagulant Citrate Phosphate Dextrose Adenine) solution

 - Do not use the product if the in-line cannula is broken and/or anticoagulant is present in the sample pouch or in the tubing from the in-line cannula to the sample pouch and donor needle (see Figure 1).
 Note that condensation in the empty tubing of the Blood-Pack unit is expected as a result of the sterilization process.

-- Do not use unless the solution is clear.
+- Do not use unless the solutions are clear.

 - Adjust donor scale to desired collection weight.